Cradle of Aviation Museum

-The Cradle of Aviation Museum is an aerospace museum located in Uniondale, New York on Long Island, established to commemorate Long Island's part in the history of aviation.
+The Cradle of Aviation Museum is an aerospace museum located in the East Garden City section of Uniondale, New York on Long Island, established to commemorate Long Island's part in the history of aviation.
 It is located on land once part of Mitchel Air Force Base which, together with nearby Roosevelt Field and other airfields on the Hempstead Plains, was the site of many historic flights.
 So many seminal flights had occurred in the area that, by the mid-1920s, the cluster of airfields was already dubbed the "Cradle of Aviation", the origin of the museum's name.

+Naming rights to the museum are held by Flagstar Bank.

 Long Island – The Cradle of Aviation

-Aviation firsts that contributed to Long Island's nickname - the "Cradle of Aviation":
+Aviation firsts that contributed to Long Island's nickname – the "Cradle of Aviation":